How Does Project Cupid Work? Here’s How to Get a Marriage License During Covid-19 in NYC

 You will need to show the same government photo IDs you uploaded with your application, and confirm that you are both somewhere in New York state.
 Note that you must be together and in New York state during this online appointment.
 During the appointment you will use DocuSign to sign and digitally confirm your location.
 You will then receive a digital link to download your marriage license.

 4. Get married in New York and sign the marriage license

 As with pre-Covid marriage licenses, you will still need to wait at least 24 hours after you receive the license to get married.
-However, unlike pre-Covid times, the 60-day expiration date no longer applies; all marriage licenses received during the pandemic will be valid as long as New York is under a State of Emergency.
+All marriage licenses are valid for 60 days.

 Need to get married asap?